|Nutritional Guidelines (per serving)|

 What the two paprikas have in common is a grading system.
 This is the grading system for Hungarian paprika:

-- Rose: Pale red with strong aroma and mild pungency
+Rose: Pale red with a strong aroma and mild pungency